syncfusion-content/fileformat-docs/File-Formats/PDF/Load-and-save-document/Open-and-save-PDF-document-in-ASP-NET-Core.md

 Step 5: A default action method named Index will be present in HomeController.cs file.
 Right click on Index method and select **Go To View** where you will be directed to its associated view page **Index.cshtml**.

-Step 6: Add a new button in the Index.cshtml as shown below.
+Step 6: Add a new button in the Index.cshtml as shown in the following.

 {% tabs %}